-- 5. To perform the initial setup, open the following address in your web browser: https://kerio\control\ip\address:4081/admin - 6.
+- 4. Follow the instructions on the computer's console to perform the basic configuration. - To perform the initial setup, open the following address in your web browser: https://kerio_control_ip_address:4081/admin - 6.
 Follow the Activation Wizard.

 After finishing the wizard, Kerio Control displays the login page.